 Pram or Stroller Cover- Especially during summer this is an essential item to protect your baby from Australia’s harsh sun.
 A lot of prams come with a sun cover so check before you buy one.

 Breast Pads- I used the Rite Aid breast discs virtually the day my daughter was born.
 This combined with the nipple cream was helpful in reducing the pain from breastfeeding.

-Nipple Cream- The Lansinoh nipple cream was my go-to nipple cream during feeding.
-Breastfeeding can be a very painful experience so any pain relief is welcome.
-My nipples were cracked so much I ended up having a laser treatment which was a huge help.
+Nipple Cream- The Lansinoh brand was my go-to cream to help cracked and sore nipples when breastfeeding.
+It can be a very painful experience so any relief is welcome.
+My nipples were cracked so much I ended up having a laser treatment which was extremely helpful.

-Maternity Pads- Best to stock up on these prior to the birth of your baby and make sure you have maternity pads rather than the sanitary pads.
+Maternity Pads- Best to stock up on these prior to birth.
+Make sure you have maternity pads rather than the sanitary pads.

 Baby Books- Ideal to record your babies firsts or even your pregnancy, these are a wonderful keepsake and will be a great gift to hand down to your family.

-Food- Pre-cook as many meals as possible so you can reheat and eat in no time.
-It’s amazing how difficult it can be to find the time to eat in the first days, weeks and months after giving birth.
+Food- Although it isn’t something you need to add to your shopping list, I suggest you pre-cook as many meals as possible.
+You can reheat them and eat in no time.
+It’s amazing how difficult it can be to find the time to eat in the first days, weeks, and months after giving birth.